Are you seeking more information about the runners diet? If so, welcome to rundreamachieve.com.

-I always hate chicken but rarely did I ever eat steak, porkchops and other types of meats.
+I always ate chicken.
+Rarely, did I ever eat steak, porkchops and other types of meats.

-Iron plays a vital role as do red blood cells to ensure oxygen is delivered as efficiently as possible to your working muscles.
+Iron plays a vital role as do red blood cells to ensure oxygen is delivered as efficiently to your working muscles.

-It is like sitting in a Ferarri with no gas and not being able to truly test the power of that machine.
+It is like sitting in a Ferrarri with no gas and not being able to truly test the power of that machine.

 Your body is the same.

-I don’t care if you are a 6 hour marathoner, overweight or even an Olympic Trials qualifier, what I do care about is seeing you surpass your athletic expectations.
+I don’t care if you are a 6 hour marathoner, overweight or even an Olympic Trials qualifier.
+Remember, what I do care about is seeing you surpass your athletic expectations.

 High In Iron